xhaixhai/xhaixhai.github.io/index.md

 #### *By Xyleen Bislig*

-## Hello, My name is Xyleen I'm here to share some basic information interesting things about me!
+## Hello, My name is Xyleen I'm here to share some basic information and interesting things about me!

 *YOROSHIKU ONEGAISHIMASU*